celery/celery/docs/userguide/application.rst

 being set, the best practice is to always pass the app instance around to anything that needs it.

-We call this the "app chain", since it creates a chain of instances depending on the app being passed.
+I call this the "app chain", since it creates a chain of instances depending on the app being passed.

 The following example is considered bad practice: